ateliware/dev-hiring-challenge/README.md

 # GitHUB Challenge

-This is an exam made for ateliware that I thought interesting and i would like to share in my github.
+This is an exam made for ateliware that I thought interesting and I would like to share in my github.
 I have used .net blazor (webassembly) in the very beginning version 0.7.0.

 ### Tools used